- Cannabis users often rely on marijuana as a sleep aid

-TruthOnPot.com – Marijuana can have a powerful effect on sleep.
-Some say cannabis or “weed” helps with falling asleep and many users develop a habit of smoking right before bed.
+TruthOnPot.com – It’s no secret that marijuana can have a powerful effect on sleep, and many users develop a habit of smoking right before bed.

 Marijuana is probably best known for its ability to induce drowsiness.
 In other words, it can make you feel sleepy.
 In addition, people who smoke before bed often report a decrease in the time it takes to fall asleep and an increase in restfulness of the sleep itself.

 A lack of dreams is also commonly reported by nighttime marijuana users, which demonstrates marijuana’s unique effect on the different stages of sleep, specifically REM sleep.